Home News Cross Party MPs Warn Risk to Life Still Exists with UK Digital Phone Switch

 • Tragic Consequences**

-The report cites the deaths of two vulnerable Virgin Media customers as a stark reminder of the potential consequences of mishandling the transition.
+The report cites the deaths of two vulnerable virgin Media customers as a stark reminder of the potential consequences of mishandling the transition.
 Despite recent efforts by providers to introduce enhanced battery backup solutions and a temporary “Pre-Digital Phone Line” service for at-risk users, concerns persist about overreliance on self-identification of vulnerability and the potential for scams targeting confused customers.

 • Calls for Action**